 No Fears Allowed

-Often many in this group of taxpayers that have opted not to claim are simply asked the wrong questions with advice that is limited to verbatim rules of the programme; or they lack an understanding of a taxpayer’s respective industry.
-This results in getting insufficient and poor advice with equally poor performance in their claims, increasing the chances of being subject to HMRC penalties shifting their efforts to solely meeting company targets.
+Often many in this group of taxpayers that have opted not to claim are simply asked the wrong questions.
+With advice that is limited to verbatim rules of the programme; or they lack an understanding of a taxpayer’s own industry.
+This results in getting insufficient and poor advice with equally poor performance in their claims.
+Which will increase the chances of being subject to HMRC penalties shifting their efforts to solely meeting company targets.

 Now that I have underlined the various challenges for taxpayers deciding not to claim, let’s get into the solutions.